Vivica Genaux in Hasse's Artaserse

 Pinchgut favourite and Australian star David Hansen takes on the role that Farinelli made famous, and the remarkable Helpmann Award-winning countertenor Carlo Vistoli joins them in the role of villainous Artabano.
 We can’t quite believe we’ve brought these incredible talents together for this extraordinary musical event.

 Hasse's Artaserse has never been performed in Australia, and Pinchgut Opera is excited to revive this work under the sure hand of our Helpman Award winning Artistic Director Erin Helyard.

 Thurs 29 Nov 7pm | Sat 1 Dec 2pm | Sun 2 Dec 5pm | Tues 4 Dec 7pm | Wed 5 Dec 7pm |

 City Recital Hall Sydney

-This performance will run for approximately 3 hours including an interval.
+This performance will run for approximately 3 hours and 15 minutes including an interval.

 There will be a talk about the history of the piece 45 minutes before each performance.